 Serving the Seattle area and providing services all over the world through strong vendor partner relationships.

-As the United States continues to plan for its reopening post the COVID-19 pandemic crisis of early 2020, events of all scales and sizes from the small gathering of a handful of people to larger stadium-sized gatherings of thousands of people are a big part of the US economy.
+As the United States continues to plan for its reopening post the COVID-19 pandemic crisis of early 2020, event safety has become a top priority for gatherings of all scales and sizes, from large conferences to small get-togethers.
 Data sourced from the Events Industry Council in their 2016 US economic significance study indicated there were 5.9m jobs with $249b of labor income generated from them, $104b of taxes at all levels, and $446b towards US gross domestic product.
 Since the 2020 study is not yet available, 2016 was the most recent to review these statistics.
+Event safety is a need as we continue to open more of these places of gathering.

-One unanticipated side effect of the pandemic and shelter-in-place orders has been a significant decrease in crime.
+One unanticipated side effect of the pandemic and shelter-in-place orders has been a significant decrease in crime, highlighting the broader impact of event safety measures.
 Law enforcement leaders throughout the country report crime rates well below the norm.
-Thankfully, active-shooter events have significantly declined during the pandemic as well.
-While unconfirmed statistics show over 120 “mass-shootings” (defined as a shooting resulting in multiple victims) in 2020 to-date, as little as one event can be termed as an “active-shooter” (Milwaukee).
-While further analysis is needed, it is reasonable to conclude this downward trend has its roots in the temporary elimination of mass-gathering events and locations such as shopping centers, conferences, concerts and so forth.
+Thankfully, active-shooter events have significantly declined during the pandemic as well, underscoring the importance of proactive event safety planning.
+While unconfirmed statistics show over 120 “mass shootings” (defined as a shooting resulting in multiple victims) in 2020 to date, as few as one event can be termed an “active shooter” incident (e.g., Milwaukee).

 Government leaders have recently begun to ease shelter-in-place orders.
-Shopping centers and other locations and events that host large crowds will eventually follow suit.
-There are three additional dynamics at play they should cause concern for safety: The first is the economy.
-The national unemployment rate has skyrocketed amid uncertain economic times for the foreseeable future.
-Employment loss, the associated economic pressures and feeling of hopelessness can cause some to resort to violence.
-Secondly, society in-general has been under prolonged stress, which adds another layer of frustration.
+Shopping centers, other locations, and events that host large crowds will eventually follow suit.
+As these spaces reopen, event safety becomes an even greater priority due to several additional dynamics that should cause concern for overall safety.
+The first is the economy: the national unemployment rate has skyrocketed amid uncertain economic times for the foreseeable future.
+Employment loss, the associated economic pressures, and feelings of hopelessness can cause some individuals to resort to violence, posing risks to event safety at public gatherings.
+Secondly, society in general has been under prolonged stress, which adds another layer of frustration that can impact the safety and security of events.
 Lastly, the mass wearing of masks in public is now normalized and will continue to be until the pandemic subsides.
-Until recently, the wearing of masks in public, unless there was an obvious medical condition, when celebrating Halloween or for religious purposes, communicated a vastly different message than today.
-Before pandemic, an individual entering a convenience store or mall on a Friday night while wearing a mask may have been viewed as suspicious activity resulting in a call to police.
-Today, the vast majority of people in public are wearing masks.
+Until recently, the wearing of masks in public—unless there was an obvious medical condition, a Halloween celebration, or a religious purpose—communicated a vastly different message than it does today.

 There is no guarantee that can be made for an illness-free and safe event but taking precautions and having security mitigation strategies in places such as the examples provided below help towards maximizing attendee and staff safety.